-Whether you’re coming in for a routine eye exam or you have a specific concern, such as macular degeneration or another eye disease, our team at The Pacific Lasik & Cataract Surgery Center in Huntington Beach will take the time to listen to your needs and provide you with the best possible care.
+Whether you’re coming in for a routine eye exam or you have a specific concern, such as macular degeneration or another eye disease, our team at Pacific Eye Care in Huntington Beach will take the time to listen to your needs and provide you with the best possible care.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.